The Tiny Avalanche

 The day before the house-sittees were to return, my friend Swinney and I resolved to drive to Santa Cruz and have lunch at Saturn Cafe, famous for its extensive vegan menu and groovy decor.

-We drove down Highway 1, along the California coastline.
+We drove down Highway 1 along the California coastline.
 About halfway there, we stopped at one of the many public beaches on the road side and walked around inspecting the nature of things.
 We examined broken sea shell bits, slimy kelp, smooth stones, and worn driftwood.
-It was just the right time of year, spring, for a good amount of run-off from the nearby mountains, and a swiftly flowing yet shallow stream was making its way back to the mother ocean.
+It was spring and just the right time of year for a good amount of rain run-off from the nearby mountains.
+A swiftly flowing yet shallow stream was making its way across the beach back to the mother ocean.

 One side of the riverlet had carved away at a fairly mountainous sand dune thus creating a cliff about 8, maybe 10, feet high.
 Peering over the edge, we were saddened and grossed out to see the bloated remains of a sea lion that had beached itself up the waterway right below where we were standing.
 Swinney stepped back, but I thought it would be funny to make a tiny avalanche.